 We’ve also added loads of other bonus places at the end of the article, which you can easily swap in and out of our suggested itinerary, just in case there is some spots that you really want to visit!

-Our perfect 10 days in Vietnam itinerary look like?
+Our perfect 10 days in Vietnam itinerary

 - Days 1 & 2 – Ho Chi Minh City